 - What is it like to live in this area?
 What is the surrounding community like?

-- Is there time to have a job during the term?
+- Is there time to have a job during term?

-- Do lecturers help students outside of class?
-What opportunities do I have to meet with my lecturers for extra help?
+- Do professors help students outside of class?
+What opportunities do I have to meet with my professors for extra help?

 - How many hours of teacher contact time will I receive?